04.17.2025Articles

 • Short-term reactions (2-6 hours):

-• Quick development of flavors
+• Quick development of basic flavors

-• Basic cheese characteristics
+• Fundamental cheese characteristics

-• Limited complexity
+• Limited complexity but consistent results

 • Medium-term reactions (6-12 hours):

-• Deeper flavor profiles
+• Deeper, more complex flavor profiles

-• Improved texture
+• Improved texture and functionality

-• Balanced tastes
+• Balanced tastes with enhanced character

 Other Influencing Factors